Megan Hunt: Expanding Representation in Nebraska’s Legislature

 When Megan Hunt was elected to the Nebraska Legislature in 2018, she did more than win a seat.
 She made history.

-Born May 9, 1986, Hunt became the first openly LGBTQ person elected to the Nebraska Legislature and the first woman to represent District 8, which includes Omaha neighborhoods such as Dundee, Benson and Keystone.
+Born May 9, 1986, Huntbecame the first openly LGBTQ person elected to the Nebraska Legislature and the first woman to represent District 8, which includes Omaha neighborhoods such as Dundee, Bensonand Keystone.
 She succeeded term-limited Sen. Burke Harr and quickly became known for amplifying progressive urban policy conversations in a largely rural, conservative state.

+Hunt is also the founder and vice president of Safe Space Nebraska, a non-profit organization that works to reduce harassment and sexual assault in nightlife settings.
 Hunt identifies as bisexual and has spoken openly about the significance of representation in public office.
 Her presence in the Legislature marked a cultural shift for the state, signaling broader inclusion in a body that had never before elected an openly LGBTQ lawmaker.

 In 2019, she completed Harvard University’s John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.
+Hunt was re-elected in 2022, securing a second term representing District 8.

-In Nebraska’s only unicameral legislature, Megan Hunt carved out space for new voices, new priorities and a broader vision of who belongs in power.
+In Nebraska’s only unicameral legislature, Megan Hunt carved out space for new voices, new priorities, and a broader vision of who belongs in power.

 Next